Miracle Beach Provincial Park: Recreation and facilities

-Approximately 30 ha of the park is used as a campground with 200 vehicle accessible campsites.
-The campground is also developed with a shower building, a sani-station for disposing sewage from recreational vehicles, a playground, and several water taps and outhouses.
+Approximately 30 ha of the park is used as a campground with 197 vehicle accessible campsites.
+The campground is also developed with a shower building, a sani-station for disposing sewage from recreational vehicles and filling with drinking water, two playgrounds, a BMX pump-track, and several water taps and outhouses.
 As the park is within the service area of the regional water system, which includes the Oyster River area down to Seaview Road, the water taps provide treated drinking water.
-The campground is open from April to October with limited off-season camping in March.
+The campground is open from April to October with limited off-season camping in March and November.
 Park usage has increased over the decades with the expansion and addition of facilities from 54,211 day users and 14,183 campers in 1980 to 88,451 day users and 52,564 campers in 2015.
+Recent data (summer 2024) show that over 125,000 people used the park for day-use activities, while 43,276 people camped in the park.